rose-charlotte/Modal/README.md

 # Modal

 This repo is a basic model for a modal.
-It contains the very basic implementation of a modal, including its own test and accessibility test
+It contains a very basic implementation of a modal, including its own test and accessibility test.

 ## How to use

-You first need to authenticate to Github packages, follow the documentation at [GitHub Packages Documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package)
+You first need to authenticate to Github packages.
+Follow the documentation at [GitHub Packages Documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package)

-Then run
+Then run:

 ```
 npm install @rose-charlotte/modal